n3s0/n3s0.github.io/content/feed/journal/upcoming-projects-in-2026/index.md

 Not too many problems come up that I feel I may see again.
 So, I haven't been writting How-tos.
 Mostly just reading and being present with my family.

-I tend to go through spurts of energy where I can focus on writting.
+I tend to go through spurts of energy where I can focus on writing.
 But, there is also writters block.

 I have written a Go application; that isn't ready for release, that will probe